DiggerFraggot/thinkpad-batterybar/README.md

-# thinkpad-batterybar v0.11
+# BatteryOnBar v0.11

-A taskbar battery widget for Windows 11, built as a replacement for the battery gauge that used to be available in **Lenovo Vantage** — removed in newer versions of the app and unavailable on Windows 11.
+A taskbar battery widget for Windows 11, built as a replacement for the battery gauge that used to be available in **Lenovo Vantage/ThinkVantage** — removed in newer versions of the app and unavailable on Windows 11.

 Displays a live battery bar directly on the taskbar, next to the system clock.